[SAP BTP Onboarding Series] Account Structure and Decision Making

 If you’ve been following the SAP BTP Onboarding series, then you should now understand:

-- BTP is a suite of offerings and we’re focusing on onboarding specifically to the SAP BTP cockpit
+- BTP is a platform consisting of many services and we’re focusing on onboarding specifically to the SAP BTP cockpit

 - The BTP cockpit can be compared to your own personal hardware store